xvanausloos/airflow_ldi/README.md

 ## Run a Docker Postgres instance
-The HELM chart already contains a Postgre instance.
+The HELM chart already contains a Postgre instance for the Airflow metastore.

 ## Connecting Airflow to Postgres
 Go in Airflow UI, create a new connection to Postgres.